oamk-din18-spring2019/group1/README.md

 # group1
 Debating platform built with CodeIgniter
+[Here](http://www.students.oamk.fi/~t8dotr00/) is the link to that project.